-Students will be required to maintain at least six feet of physical distancing from others in the classroom whenever possible.
-In all classrooms, desks, activity stations, tables, and chairs will be spaced at least six feet apart from one another.
+Students will be required to maintain at least 6 feet of physical distancing from others in the classroom whenever possible.
+In all classrooms, desks, activity stations, tables, and chairs will be spaced at least 6 feet apart from one another.
 Desks will typically be arranged facing the same direction (rather than facing each other).
 If students sit at tables, they will sit on only one side of the table, spaced apart, so that children are not facing one another.
 Other seating arrangements may be used only if proper distancing can be achieved.
-Assigned seating arrangements will be used to the extent possible.2
+Assigned seating arrangements will be used to the extent possible.

-The School has also designated additional indoor spaces which may be used as classroom space, such as Braun, Black Box Theatre, senior room, dance studio, SMUD, and Karsh lab.
-All school buildings and rooms will have maximum capacity limits consistent with implementing physical distancing, and the maximum capacity limits will be posted outside these rooms and buildings.
+The School has also designated additional indoor spaces which may be used as classroom space, such as Braun, Black Box Theatre, senior room, Dance Studio,

+This is recommended for tracking purposes when there is COVID-19 exposure.
+74 - Addendum: COVID-19 SMUD, Karsh lab.
+All School buildings and rooms will have maximum capacity limits consistent with implementing physical distancing, and the maximum capacity limits will be posted outside these rooms and buildings.

-Indoor classrooms will open windows and doors, weather permitting, and if doing so does not pose a safety and health risk to children.3
+Indoor classrooms will open windows and doors, weather permitting, and if doing so does not pose a safety and health risk to children .

 The School will utilize outdoor classroom space for instruction when appropriate and weather permitting.
-The following areas of the School may be designated as outdoor classroom space: Lower level of the Science Building, Ayrshire Courtyard, Amphitheatre, and Frank Field.4
+The following areas of the School may be designated as outdoor classroom space: Lower level of the Science Building, Ayrshire Courtyard, Amphitheatre, Frank Field .